 At twenty-one, Ellie moved back to Bangor and, at twenty-two, she moved back to England for six months to be a ‘Ministry Support Worker‘ for a church in Oxford.
 The role involved regularly moving a lot of chairs and a respectable amount of Youth Work.

 These days, alongside helping other creatives with their social media presences, Ellie writes pretty much full time.
-Poetry, fan fiction, flash fiction, short stories, scripts, novels, blog posts, and Twitter statuses; you name it, she dabbles in it.
+Poetry, fan fiction, flash fiction, short stories, scripts, novels, blog posts, and Twitter statuses – you name it, she dabbles in it.

-Ellie now lives in Belfast with her husband (Steve), their cat (Sox), and accidental chihuahua (Giles).
+She now lives in Belfast with her husband (Steve), their cat (Sox), and accidental chihuahua (Giles).
 What makes a chihuahua accidental?
-Well, it’s a long story).
+Well, it’s a long story!